v411e/ppim-migrator/README.md

 ```
 python -m ppim-migrator migrate-album <album-id-here>
 ```

 ### Migrate all albums from photoprism to immich
 ```
 python -m ppim-migrator migrate-all-albums
 ```
-You can overwrite the 1000 albums cap with the following :
+You can overwrite the default 1000 albums cap, by adding a `--count=` option:
 ```
 python -m ppim-migrator migrate-all-albums --count=5000
 ```